-1 Ashley Dunster and Nicholas Pink were appointed as directors of the Company on 1st November 2019.
-They hold no shares in the company.
+1 Eric Sanderson was appointed as a director of the Company on 4th January 2021.
+He holds no shares in the Company.

-No amounts (2018: nil) were paid to third parties for making available the services of Directors.
+No amounts (2019: nil) were paid to third parties for making available the services of Directors.

 The Company's Directors Fees were last increased on 1st November 2018.